 Credit risk arises on the individual loans within the mortgage portfolio which are in turn secured on the underlying UK residential properties.
 The performance of these loans is therefore influenced by the economic background and the UK housing market.
-Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 0% and the credit risk is considered to be low.
+Mortgage loans are no longer offered by the Company but the maximum loan-to-value of the original advances was 25.00% and the credit risk is considered to be low.

 The ability of the Company to meet its obligations to repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and monies deposited in the Reserve Account with BOS (see "liquidity risk").
-To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes, the Note holders have no claim on the assets of BOS.
+To the extent that this income does not provide sufficient funds to cover the the repayment of the Notes, the Note holders have no claim on the assets of BOS.

 The terms of the mortgage portfolio agreement given by BOS in respect of the mortgages require BOS to repurchase any mortgage which is found to be in breach of warranty.
 BOS will repurchase any mortgages that are found or held not to be valid, binding and enforceable.

-Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.
-In terms of the shared appreciation, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders.
+Although in such an event the total value of the outstanding loan will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased.

+In terms of the shared appreciation in all other circumstances, in accordance with the Programme Documentation, amounts received by the Company from the borrower are required to be paid over to the Note holders.

 All loans in the mortgage portfolio pay a zero rate of interest.
 As a result, there are no arrears of interest, properties in possession or bad debts within the Company.
-With this combined with the low loan-to-value of the properties no impairment provision is considered to be necessary at 31 December 2019 or 31 December 2018.
+With this combined with the low loan-to-value of the properties no impairment provision is considered to be necessary at 31 December 2020 or 31 December 2019.

 The maximum exposure to credit risk arising on the Company's financial assets at the reporting date is disclosed in the table below.

-Note Carrying amount 2019 £ Maximum exposure 2019 £ Carrying amount 2018 £ Maximum exposure 2018 £ Assets held at amortised cost: Cash and cash equivalents 7 3,975,033 3,975,033 3,931,663 3,931,663 Assets held at fair value Financial assets held at fair value through profit or loss 8 170,088,341 170,088,341 172,305,869 172,305,869 Total Assets 174,063,374 174,063,374 176,237,532 176,237,532
+Note Carrying amount 2020 £ Maximum exposure 2020 £ Carrying amount 2019 £ Maximum exposure 2019 Assets held at amortised cost: Cash and cash equivalents 7 5,277,359 5,277,359 3,975,033 3,975,033 Assets held at fair value Financial assets held at fair value through profit or loss 8 149,299,928 149,299,928 170,088,341 170,088,341 Total Assets 154,577,287 154,577,287 174,063,374 174,063,374